Looking for a GeneSight Alternative? Here's the Short Answer

 When to Seek Immediate Help

-Pharmacogenetic testing provides information about how your body processes medications, but it is not a substitute for medical advice.
-Never start, stop, or change medications based solely on a genetic test result.
-Always discuss your results with your healthcare provider before making any medication changes.
+Pharmacogenetic test results are not a diagnosis.
+They describe how your body processes medications, which is useful context for prescribing decisions.
+They are not a substitute for medical advice.
+Never start, stop, or change a medication based solely on a genetic test result.
+Discuss your results with your healthcare provider before making any change.

 Common Reasons This Can Happen